Changissnz/TAGIB/README.md

 Gregoyonuger, all else being equal.

 The big takeaway is that the business is facing insolvency.
-The theories and reasons behind why is plenty, but I personally would like to say that it is due to no deliberate or accidental errors on the part of the keyboard warrior or Gregoyonuger.
+The theories and reasons behind why are plenty, but I personally would like to say that it is due to no deliberate or accidental errors on the part of the keyboard warrior or Gregoyonuger.
 Instead, it is due to the reactive nature of the changes happening to this society we live in.
 As you very well know, Janice, business is hard to